 Yearly Fire Extinguisher Examination

 Depending on the type of fire extinguisher(s) you have, the amount of time before your fire extinguisher is due for a recharge varies.
 The average range is between 3-6 years.
-To learn more about when your fire extinguisher should be recharged, click this link.
+Learn more about when your fire extinguisher should be recharged.

 Fire Damage Repair Experts